For Healthcare Professionals: Emergency Services

 What to Expect When Your Patient Arrives

 Upon arrival, your patient will be seen by a registered nurse.
-The nurse assesses the patient’s condition before a medication intake coordinator (MIC) – the person who collects the patient’s medication history – shows the patient and family to a room.
-Involving the nurse and MIC at the start of the process reduces potential delays in beginning treatment.
+The nurse assesses their condition before a medication intake coordinator (an ED pharmacy technician, aka MIC) collects the patient's medication history and shows the patient and family to a room.
+Involving the nurse and MIC at the start of the process reduces potential delays and ensures accurate and up-to-date medication history at the beginning of treatment.
 Full registration will take place in the room after the primary care team sees the patient, eliminating another possible delay.

-We hope to be able to provide a multidisciplinary initial evaluation.
-The goal is for the team and the family to gather information and to develop and know the plan, putting it into action as early as possible, without having to repeat their story multiple times.
+We strive to provide a multidisciplinary initial evaluation.
+The goal is for the team and the family to gather information and to develop a plan, putting it into action as early as possible, without having to repeat their story multiple times.

-If a primary care team is not available immediately to see a patient, an “early initiation team” – consisting of a medical provider and a nurse – will work with patients for the first part of their visit.
+If a primary ED team is not available immediately to see a patient, an "early initiation" team consisting of a medical provider and a nurse will work with patients for the first part of their visit.
 Based on a uniform set of clinical standards, the early initiation team will decide whether to begin tests or provide interventions or medications before handing off care to the primary care team.

-Your patient may be seen by a pediatric, family practice or Emergency Medicine resident, and/or a pediatric Emergency Medicine fellow.
-All patients are seen by an ED attending physician.
+Your patient may be seen by a pediatric, family practice or emergency medicine resident, an ED ARNP, and/or a pediatric Emergency Medicine fellow.
+All patients are also seen by an ED attending physician.

 Our staff strives to make the ED experience as pleasant as possible for patients and families.
-Additional services offered include:
+Services offered include:

 - Social workers and child life specialists who work with children and families to make their stay less frightening